YR-85/Image-Classification-Comparision-Convolutional-Neural-Networks-with-kNN/README.md

-# Image-Classification-Comparision-Convolutional-Neural-Networks-with-kNN
+# Image Classification: Comparision of (Convolutional) Neural Networks with kNN
-Comparing the errors of different types of Neural Networks with kNN in image classification.
+After **proofing the universal consistency of the machine learning method kNN** in my **master's thesis**, I wanted to show that this insight is interesting in theory but unfortunately doesn't affect the practical use of kNN.
+(Convolutional) neural networks outperform this method quite quickly in classifying the classic *MNIST fashion* dataset.